Western Illinois University: Macomb Campus

 Krista Bowers Sharpe, University Libraries (2015)

-Rick Hardy, Interim Director, Centennial Honors College.
+Rick Hardy, Director, Centennial Honors College.

 Molly Homer, Academic Advisor, Centennial Honors College.